Struct test_setup::BitFlags

 fn equivalent(&self, key: &K) -> bool

-if they are equal.source§impl<Q, K> Equivalent<K> for Qwhere
+key and return true if they are equal.source§impl<Q, K> Equivalent<K> for Qwhere

 Q: Eq + ?Sized,